DeALOG: Decentralized Multi-Agents Log-Mediated Reasoning Framework: Log Schema and Full Traces

 \paragraph{Example Log Trace (TAT-QA).} Table~\ref{tab:example_log_trace_app} shows the complete example referenced in the main text.

 This is a simplified version of a log trace for a real question from the TAT-QA dev set: ``By how much did the revenue increase from 2018 to 2019, and what is the source of this increase according to the report?''.
-We annotated each entry for clarity:

 This example shows how the TableAgent provided the numerical part, the ContextAgent provided the explanatory part, and the SummarizingAgent combined them.
 The VerificationAgent double-checked the arithmetic and consistency, then approved.
-The final answer the user sees (from the Summarizer’s answer line) is clear and supported by evidence.
+The final answer the user sees (from the Summarizer's answer line) is clear and supported by evidence.
 This case also demonstrates the advantage of multi-agent: a single model might have extracted the numbers but not known the reason (or vice versa); by dividing the task, each piece was captured.

-\subsection{Control Flow Details}
+\section{Control Flow Details}

-\paragraph{Controller Loop and Scheduling.} A central challenge in a decentralized agent system is preventing chaos – e.g., agents talking over each other, infinite loops of repetitive queries, or missing an obvious stopping point.
-We design a controller loop (think of it as a simple scheduler, not a planner) that handles turn-taking and stopping conditions, as described in Algorithm~\ref{alg:logqa} (main text).
-In words, the system loops through agents in rounds.
-In each round, TableAgent, ContextAgent, and VisualAgent get opportunities (in a fixed order for simplicity) to read the current log and contribute.
-We found using a fixed order avoids race conditions; in practice, we did not implement true parallelism due to LLM API constraints, but conceptually these could operate asynchronously.
-Each agent decides based on the log if it has something to add.
-We prevent infinite loops by having agents recognize if their last contribution already covered the needed info – e.g., the TableAgent keeps track of which table columns it has reported.
-We also use simple heuristics like: if an agent finds nothing relevant, it can post a ``no relevant info found'' or simply abstain, and it won’t be called again unless the log significantly changes (e.g., another agent’s entry provides a new clue).
+\paragraph{Controller Loop and Scheduling.} A key challenge in decentralized agent systems is preventing chaos, such as overlapping communication, repetitive queries, or missing stopping points.
+We design a controller loop (a simple scheduler, not a planner) for turn-taking and stopping, as in Algorithm~\ref{app:moved_alg}.
+The system cycles through agents in rounds, with TableAgent, ContextAgent, and VisualAgent contributing in a fixed order, avoiding race conditions.
+Each agent adds to the log if necessary.
+Infinite loops are prevented by agents recognizing if their last input suffices, e.g., TableAgent tracks reported table columns.
+Heuristics include agents posting ``no relevant info found'' or abstaining if nothing new is found, until significant log changes occur.